 You’ve created four worksheets, and they're communicating important information that your boss needs to know.
-Now you need a way to say, "Hey, here’s the deal.
-See how we've got negative profit in Tennessee, North Carolina, and Florida?
-This is one of the reasons why."
+Now you need a way to show the negative profits in Tennessee, North Carolina, and Florida and explain some of the reasons why profits are low.

 Set up your dashboard

 You want to emphasize that certain items sold in certain places are doing poorly.
 Your bar graph view of profit and your map view demonstrate this point nicely.

 In the Dashboard pane on the left, you'll see the sheets that you created.
 Drag Sales in the South to your empty dashboard.

 Drag Profit Map to your dashboard, and drop it on top of the Sales in the South view.

 Your view will update to look like this: